Overview

 Background

-Vigya is a Senior Research Fellow at the Centre for Social Responsibility in Mining (CSRM), part of the Sustainable Minerals Institute at the University of Queensland, Australia
+Vigya is a Principal Research Fellow at the Centre for Social Responsibility in Mining (CSRM), part of the Sustainable Minerals Institute at The University of Queensland, Australia

-She advises several PhD students on topics including energy transitions, just transitions, mine closure, and energy and development.
+She also advises several PhD students on energy transitions, just transitions, mine closure, and energy and development.

+Vigya has an active service profile both within and outside UQ.
+She is the Deputy Chair of the EAIT Faculty Low and Negligible Risk (LNR) Ethics Committee.
 She serves on the Editorial Boards of Energy Research and Social Science and Sustainability Science.
-In 2023, she was invited to join the UN Council of Engineers for the Energy Transition (CEET), established at COP27.
+Since 2023, she has been a member of the UN Council of Engineers for the Energy Transition (CEET), established at COP27.
 CEET is an Independent Advisory Council to the UN Secretary-General, to contribute to their goal to build a coalition to achieve carbon neutrality by 2050, and to support the United Nations to achieve global decarbonisation goals by mid-century.

-Prior to joining CSRM, she was based at the Energy and Poverty Research Group (EPRG), an interdisciplinary pan-UQ initiative established to support positive social, environmental and health outcomes vital for sustainable and productive livelihoods in energy-impoverished communities globally.
-Vigya led this group's engagement and research in India, a priority country for both UQ and the EPRG.
+Prior to joining CSRM, she was based at the Energy Poverty Research Group (EPRG), an interdisciplinary pan-UQ initiative established to support positive social, environmental and health outcomes vital for sustainable and productive livelihoods in energy-impoverished communities globally.

 Availability

-- Dr Vigya Sharma is:
+- Associate Professor Vigya Sharma is:

 - Available for supervision